 Check the programme for more details.about GCF Private Sector

-Catch up on the latest thinking in how to scale up climate action from both the private and public sectors
+Catch up on the latest thinking on how to scale up climate action by boosting private investment

-Join a marketplace of ideas and engage with climate thought leaders on what really works in forging private-public partnerships in developing countries
+Take advantage of this unique opportunity to engage with climate thought leaders on what really works in forging private-public partnerships in developing countries

 Global investors and industry leaders will share their valuable insights on complex questions and issues on climate finance and the important role that private companies play.

 H.E.
 Ali Bongo Ondimba

 Ali Bongo Ondimba, son of the late President Omar Bongo Ondimba and Patience Dabany, was born in Brazzaville on 9 February 1959.
 He studied law at the University of Paris Panthéon-Sorbonne where he obtained his doctorate in public law.
 He was elected to Parliament in 1990 and continued until he became President in 2009.
 He served as Foreign Minister from 1989-90 and Minister of Defence from 1999-2009.
 In July 2009, he was chosen as the official candidate for the Gabonese Democratic Party (PDG) for the presidential election and was elected President of the Gabonese Republic on 30 August 2009, taking the presidential oath on 16 October 2009.
 He won a second mandate in 2016.

 President Bongo Ondimba takes a very keen interest in environmental issues.
 Shortly after being elected President he attended the Copenhagen Climate Change negotiations, representing the voice of forested Africa in the gathering of 20 Heads of State who crafted the Copenhagen Accord.
 He also personally attended COP 21 in Paris.
 Having chaired the African Heads of State Climate Change Initiative (CAHOSC) in 2016-17 he became the Champion on the African Adaptation Initiative.
 He is also a board member of Ban Ki-moons Global Centre for Adaptation.